 Are You Done?
 Essentials of a Complete Proposal

-The proposal window for the 2025 Annual Meeting of the American Folklore Society is closed.
+The proposal window for the 2026 Annual Meeting of the American Folklore Society will open soon.

 Preorganized Sessions